In this homework assignment, you will be implementing logistic

 For us to grade this assignment in a timely manner, we need you to adhere strictly to the following submission guidelines.
 We have over 100 students in the class, and assuming it takes 10 minutes to grade each submission -- that would be over 1.3 days of uninterrupted grading with no sleep to clear.
 Following the submission guideliness will help us grade the assignment in an appropriate manner.
 You will be penalized if you do not follow these instructions.
 Your matric number in all of the following statements should not have any spaces and all letters should be in CAPITALS (inclusive of the ending check letter).
 You are to turn in the following files:

-assignment (the "-1" suffix for the first programming problem, we
+homework assignment (the "-1" suffix for the first programming

 In your source code

 you want us to know about your submission, inclusive of your

 suitably filled out independent work statement.
 You should not include any identifiable

 information about your assignment (your name, phone number, etc.)

 except your matric number and email (we need the email to contact